revisit-studies/reVISit-studies.github.io/tutorials.md

 This is a questionnaire.
 For each question, be sure to provide and answer and then click **Next** when you’re ready to move onto the next question.

 ```
-Save this file as “help.md” in the “basic-questionnaire-study” directory.
+Save this file as “help.md” in the “basic-questionnaire-study/assets” directory.

 Now we are ready to create the configuration file for the study.
 This configuration defines how our study is laid out, provides some basic information about yourself (the creator), and describes which components will be added to the study.